alexmorifusa/BellabeatCapstoneProject/README.md

-# Google Analytics CapStone Project: Bellabeat
+# Google Analytics Capstone Project: Bellabeat

 ## Scenario:
 You are a junior data analyst working on the marketing analyst team at Bellabeat, a high-tech manufacturer of